Frequently Asked Questions

 How do I apply for TEDMED 2014?

 TEDMED welcomes participation from a broad cross-section of society, both from within and outside the fields of medicine and technology.
 If you are passionate about creating a healthier world, we encourage you to apply to attend TEDMED 2014 and embark in an amazing journey of possibilities.
-All applications are reviewed and answered within as soon as possible, normally within 2 weeks.
+All applications are reviewed and answered within as soon as possible, within 24 hrs.

 Why is there an application process for TEDMED 2014?